 Afrishanti School of Yoga - Ina Gerber Studio (Pastorie Business Park), Somerset West (corner of Lourens & Reitz Streets).
 Dial 43 at the gate & park inside.

-This is a moment of gratitude — a time to pause, reflect, and harvest the quiet rewards of the intentions we planted in the spring.
 Through harmonium-led mantra chanting, devotional song, and immersive sound bathing, we create a warm, nourishing space to soften, receive, and reconnect.

 No singing experience is needed.
 Come as you are.